Flann O’Brien and Catholicism

 O’Brien was a Catholic all his life, rooted in Dublin, unlike Joyce who rebelled against church and nation –“silence, exile and cunning”.
 However, critics like LAG Strong, Hugh Kenner and TS Eliot have argued that remnants of Catholic belief can be detected in all Joyce’s work.
 O’Brien himself, in his essay for Envoy, “A Bash in the Tunnel”, suggests that Joyce never discarded his attachment to the Church: “He declared that he would pursue his artistic mission even if the penalty was as long as eternity itself.
 This seems to be an affirmation of belief in Hell, therefore of belief in Heaven and God”.

-It has become something of a conventional wisdom to assert that Brian O’Nolan clung to his Catholicism throughout his life and never left Ireland, unlike Joyce who rebelled against church and nation –“silence, exile and cunning”.
+It has become something of a conventional wisdom to assert that Brian O’Nolan clung to his Catholicism throughout his life and and Joyce did not.
 Re-reading O’Brien’s books, particularly The Hard Life and The Dalkey Archive alongside A Portrait of the Artist as a Young Man, I wonder if this is strictly accurate.